Find Affordable College Courses

 Clemson, SC

-With a ranking of #23, Clemson University did quite well on this year’s best schools for engineering technologies students.
-Clemson is a very large public school located in the large suburb of Clemson.
+Clemson University did quite well in this year’s ranking of the best schools for engineering technologies students.
+It came in at #23 on the list.
+Clemson is a very large public school located in the suburb of Clemson.

 Engineering Tech majors at Clemson take out an average of $23,611 in student loans while working on their egree.